 The University of Suffolk is a community impact University and takes its obligation to make a difference to the communities it serves very seriously.
 To extend the reach and impact of this work raising philanthropic funds is essential and the University of Suffolk is a fundraising University.
 We therefore may gather information about individuals from publicly available sources – for example, Companies House, the Electoral Register and the media – to help us to understand more about you as an individual and your ability to support the University, including financially.

 At present the University of Suffolk does not carry out wealth screening and has no plans to do so.
 If this were to change this privacy notice would be updated and individuals will have the right to opt out of this process.

 We also use publicly available information to carry out due diligence on donors in line with the University’s Code of Ethical Fundraising Practice and Fundraising Policy and to meet money laundering regulations.
 We are a member of the Fundraising Regulator and committed to the Regulator’s Code of Fundraising Practice.
-All fundraising activity is monitored by the University Executive Committee, Foundation Board and University Board, ensuring we abide by our Ethical Code of Fundraising Practice and Fundraising Policy (link).
+All fundraising activity is monitored by the University Executive Committee and University Board, ensuring we abide by our Ethical Code of Fundraising Practice and Fundraising Policy (link).

 Alumni Relations and Development team